ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 2.10.0 =
-- Add EPUB support for RTL languages
+- Add basic EPUB support for RTL languages
+- Add Content Images option to remove all images
-- Fix URLs to images with relative URLs
+- Fix URL to images with relative URLs
 - Fix error with html entities on titles

 = 2.9.1 =